Editors Reads

 The Eyewitness Dimension

 No subsequent historian can replicate what Shirer brings to this history: he was there.
 His account of the Nuremberg rallies — the spectacle, the emotional manipulation, the sense of individual dissolution into collective ecstasy — is the most revealing account in English.
-His Berlin diary entries, woven through the narrative, give the abstraction of historical events the texture of lived experience.
+His Berlin diary entries, drawn from the secret journal he later published as Berlin Diary, are woven through the narrative and give the abstraction of historical events the texture of lived experience.

 Ready to Read The Rise and Fall of the Third Reich?